The future? A modern concept

 Changing how we think about the future is thus about giving up the target-oriented approach and work instead with the future as an open-ended process “in the making”.

 From a target-oriented approach to a concept of the future as a process “in the making”

 The future as a process “in the making” is thus about embracing the multi-layered complexity of the present instead of reducing it.
 To that aim, this approach uses imagination and speculation (“what if?”) about the future, and their unexpected and counter-factual scenarios or narratives (see also “Future as a target or future as a process “in the making”).
-Then by reflecting these back into the present, alternative ways of seeing and embracing future potentialities become uncovered.
+Then by reflecting these back onto the present, alternative ways of seeing and embracing future potentialities become uncovered.
 Such a practice shall lead to an embodied ability in acting and making decisions in the present informed by the many unpredictable possibilities connected to it – using creativity, spontaneity, and experimentation together with a commitment to change.
 “Dancing on the unknown” says Riel Miller.
-“Staying with the trouble,” would Donna Haraway say.
+“Staying with the trouble,” writes Donna Haraway.

-Committing to an open future best honours our human disposition for change.
+Therefore, committing to an open future is what best honours our human disposition for change.
 It opens up many paths for our becoming as individuals, groups, and societies on this planet.
 It also reminds us of a moral responsibility to preserve an open future for generations to come.
 A fortiori, when we colonize the future, we play the game of the techno-capitalist complex and undermine at the same time our collective potential for transformation.